HFUT-Luyue/Infodemic-ITP/README.md

 [Bulk Separation.ipynb] : If the hydration result is a huge jsonl file per day, we use this to separate the post corpus into 100 posts per file, putting them in their according date.

-[DTM-processing.ipynb] : Once done, Dynamic Topic Modeling implemented by Tomotopy (Lee 2023) could be utilized to generate topics for the chosen keywords and categorize each post into topics.
+[DTM-processing.ipynb] : Once done, Dynamic Topic Modeling implemented by Blei & Lafferty (2006) Tomotopy (Lee 2023) could be utilized to generate topics for the chosen keywords and categorize each post into topics.

 [High-level Feature Extract.ipynb] : Once the topics and posts are in position, we extract high-level features such as user generated profile subjectivity, ARI, etc., from posts in a topic.